yellowdeltarune/yellowdeltarune/README.md

    i am 15!!!! anyone under 13 needs to dni (do not interact) && we also don't mind above 20 don't make it weird or you're getting blocked instantly!

    we also have a BUNCH of issues, and we have suspected adhd && autism, also very-hinted ptsd from personal issues so we always encourage you to interact with caution, we can lash out at small things && big things, or if something reminds us of a bad time we don't want to remember, so i can be alot to handle but we ' re mainly nice for the most part.
-(WE ARENT A SYSTEM, we like to infer ourselves as we/our sometimes.)